Monday, July 29, 2019

 The Great Hack.
 Photo courtesy of Netflix ©2019 Netflix.

-Searching for the truth, Academy Award nominees Karim Amer and Jehame Noujaim (“The Square”), through their investigation, discovered who was lying under oath - by juxtaposing Facebook participation with Cambridge Analytica and Mark Zuckerberg’s testimony before Congress.
+Searching for the truth, Academy Award nominees Karim Amer and Jehame Noujaim (“The Square”) investigated and discovered who was lying under oath by juxtaposing Facebook participation with Cambridge Analytica and Mark Zuckerberg’s testimony before Congress.

 Jehame Noujaim, Karim Amer, directors of The Great Hack.
 Photo José Alberto Hermosillo ©2019 Festival in LA.